Copycat Trader Joe’s Cauliflower Gnocchi

 I’ll admit I was a little worried because I know sometimes the healthy version of things taste NOTHING like the original… (AKA turkey bacon; don’t even get me started) but I was pleasantly surprised that not only do these cauliflower gnocchi look just like potato gnocchi, but IF cooked the right way, they’re a pretty awesome substitute.
 I made mine with this amazing pomodoro sauce recipe and HOLY COW they were good.

 That being said, after numerous fails in the kitchen (I’m pretty sure I was dreaming about gnocchi), I was disappointed by the horrible gummy texture they were when I boiled them in water.
 Devastated, I did some investigating, and realized it was nothing to do with my recipe, rather how I was cooking the gnocchi.
 I read a lot of complaints about the Trader’ Joes brand too, claiming the same issues (phewww it wasn’t just me!)

-Thank you Iowa girl eats for teaching me how to perfectly cook the cauliflower gnocchi so they are not a gross texture ;).
-Check this link out because it’ll make or break your cauliflower gnocchi making experience!!!
+Shout out to Iowa Girl Eats for teaching me how to perfectly cook the cauliflower gnocchi so they are not a gross texture!

 Long story short (kind of), to cook these cauliflower gnocchi, I HIGHLY recommend sautéing them with olive oil instead of steaming/ boiling them.
 This gives them a MUCH better texture (the kind that makes you eat gnocchi 3 nights in a row).
 Something to do with the cassava and tapioca flours turns them gummy when cooked in water…YUCK.